 - This can be applied by applicants who already have a PAN card but wish to obtain the new PAN card or need to make any changes or corrections in their PAN card.
 This form can be filed by Indian citizens as well as foreign citizens.

-Steps to Apply for PAN card on TIN-NSDL
+Steps to Apply for PAN card on NSDL Website

 - Visit the TIN-NSDL portal.

-Click on the Services > TAN option from the dashboard of the TIN-NSDL portal
+Click on the Services > PAN option from the dashboard of the TIN-NSDL portal

 - Click on the “Apply” option.